 Well, thank you for having me, Sean.

-Well, we had a four-three decision here.
+Well, we had a 4-3 decision here.

 We were one vote away from really turning the Wisconsin election upside down.

-This is a matter of people in government that are in charge of executing a legal election, taking the law in their own hands and rewriting the laws that the legislative branch is supposed to be writing.
+This is a matter of people in government that are in charge of executing a legal election, taking the law in their own hands, and rewriting the laws that the legislative branch is supposed to be writing.

-We have an Article II, Article III constitutional crisis in this country.
+We have an Article II, Article III, constitutional crisis in this country.

 And that is exactly what happened in Wisconsin, which is you have clerks that have decided in a state that doesn't allow early vote to create an entirely different system to allow people to vote early through the absentee ballot system,

-except for the fact that in Wisconsin and most states, absentee ballot, the absentee ballot process has to be followed very specifically by statute, and the statutes are unequivocal in the fact that they have to be followed exactly right, and they didn't do that in Wisconsin.
+except for the fact that in Wisconsin and most states, absentee ballot, the absentee ballot process has to be followed very specifically by statute, and the statutes are unequivocal in the fact that they have to be followed exactly right.

-Well, it's extraordinary in that it was an 81 page decision.
+Well, it's extraordinary in that it was an 81-page decision.

-But imagine you have the entire election of the state of Wisconsin comes down to this decision, an 81-page opinion decided by basically one judge that was actually a judge that the president supported.
+So for your listeners that are, you know, I don't expect people to follow every one of these details, but imagine you have the entire election of the state of Wisconsin comes down to this decision: an 81-page opinion decided by basically one judge that was actually a judge that the president supported.

-This was a judge that the president tweeted about and helped get elected, uh, purported to be a conservative.
+This was a judge that the president tweeted about and helped get elected, purported to be a conservative.

 He hid behind a legal doctrine called latches.